-For improved traction over rugged terrain, the Land Cruiser benefits from a low-ratio gearbox and lockable centre differential, while the Off-Road Pack (standard on Invincible cars, a £2,800 option on Icon) adds a suite of off-road assistance systems.
-Plus, thanks to Toyota’s legendary reliability, you can depend on this 4x4 not only to take you into the wilderness, but also to get you back out of it.
+For improved traction over rugged terrain, the Land Cruiser benefits from a low-ratio gearbox and a lockable centre differential, plus, thanks to Toyota’s legendary reliability, you can depend on this 4x4 not only to take you into the wilderness, but also to get you back out of it.

 In this review

 - 1Toyota Land Cruiser reviewThe iconic Toyota Land Cruiser is still the ideal car for when the going gets tough...

 - 2Engines, performance and drive - currently readingThe Land Cruiser can't match the refinement of European 4x4 rivals, but you'd choose it for an outback adventure

 - 3MPG, CO2 and Running CostsThe Land Cruiser won't be cheap to run, but it's reliable and is predicted to hold its value well